ExtraCells/ExtraCells1/README.md

 ExtraCells
 ==========

+No Support anymore!
+Use ExtraCells 2 for MC 1.7.x!

 A mighty Add-On for Applied Energistics

 To build this, download the project (ZIP or fork or whatever) and execute the build.bat/build.sh.
 The build files will be in /build/lib/